flutter/website/src/perf/impeller.md

 will meet the rendering needs of nearly all existing Flutter apps.
 As of the 3.7 release,
 Impeller on iOS supports all but a few features.
-The remaining gaps are as follows:
+The remaining gaps (which are in progress) are as follows:

 * Setting `Paint.isAntiAlias` to false is not yet implemented ([docs]({{site.api}}/flutter/dart-ui/Paint/isAntiAlias.html)).